aienabled/Unity_NoesisGUI_CustomViewbox/README.md

-# Custom viewboxes for WPF
-Custom scaling viewboxes for WPF/NoesisGUI (Unity3D example)
+# Custom scaling viewboxes for WPF/NoesisGUI (Unity3D example)

 ## Installation
 Copy the "TestCustomViewboxes" folder to the Unity3D project into Assets folder.
 Please be sure you have NoesisGUI installed before doing this.